Paraguay: Geography

 Paraguay is divided by the Río Paraguay into two well differentiated geographic regions.
 The eastern region (Región Oriental); and the western region, officially called Western Paraguay (Región Occidental) and also known as the Chaco, which is part of the Gran Chaco.
 The country lies between latitudes 19° and 28°S, and longitudes 54° and 63°W.

 The terrain consists mostly of grassy plains and wooded hills in the eastern region.
 To the west are mostly low, marshy plains.
 Paraguay contains six terrestrial ecoregions: Alto Paraná Atlantic forests, Chaco, Cerrado, Humid Chaco, Pantanal, and Paraná flooded savanna.
 It had a 2019 Forest Landscape Integrity Index mean score of 6.39/10, ranking it 74th globally out of 172 countries.
 The Guarani Aquifer is an important exorheic basin to the region.

+With one of the highest rates of deforestation in the world, Paraguay’s tropical forests are seriously threatened.
+Since the 1960s, nearly 90% of Paraguay’s original forest cover has disappeared, mainly due to the expansion of agricultural and livestock activities.
+Faced with this situation, many indigenous people are forced to abandon their lands and move to large cities.

 Although Paraguay is landlocked, there are a number of noteworthy lakeside beaches.